maiisthebest/flower-shop/client/README.md

 - Typically, the `Card` component includes a single flower card.
 - This card is then wrapped inside a collection of `Cards`
 - `Filter` component includes the two dropdown lists that allow the user to select different filtering options.
 - Wrapping both `Filter` and `Cards` is the overarching `Flowers` component.
 I refer to this component as the parent component of `Filter` and `Cards` because it has the responsibility of liaising or connecting the two components e.g. The user selects to filter by favourite, the cards should be updated accordingly.
+This is also the place where we should write **Integration Tests** to verify the integration between `Filter` and `Cards` are working properly.

 ![Structure of the React components](../client/componentStructure.png "Structure of the React components")